ThatCrazyDcGuy/AE-5900_Remote_v1/README.md

 How it works:

-Plug the remote device in to a raspi or somehing and your ae5900 mic plug and speaker output.
+Plug the remote device in to a raspi or somehing else that will run the python script.
+And also your ae5900 mic plug and speaker output should be connected.
-Start mumble on your host / You migt ave to crossover Input and Output. python3 app.py browse your localhost:5000
+Start mumble on your host / You migt have to crossover Input and Output. run the python3 app.py browse your localhost:5000
 Pull down the setup part
-Set your ae5900 to use the middlebutton of mic TYPE1 to MODE sSet your ae5900 to CH1 and Mode PA
+Set your ae5900 to use the middlebutton of mic TYPE1 to MODE Set your ae5900 manually to CH1 and Mode PA
 Press the sync button in websetup menu for 3 sec
-Now change, on web page, the modulation as desired and switch the chanels.
+Now change, on web page, first the modulation as desired and then switch the chanels.
 Start mumble on your remote device and have fun.
+Had good Audio-feedbacks on some QSO's

 Thats all.